 Orders are coming in, and you only have so many hands and time in a day.
 Meanwhile, the recurring thought is, “If only we could work twice as fast in half the time.”
 Cue mistakes, burnout, and turnover.
 Automating your fulfillment process will free up manpower to attend to see the bigger picture.

 5. You Have To Send Out A Search Party For Your Returns Department

-As humans, error is inevitable.
+As humans, the error is inevitable.
 Mistakes happen.
-If you are processing an abundant amount returns/refunds due to pick and pack mistakes, damaged items or missed shipping deadlines this could be a big sign the time has come to look at taking the human factor out and implementing a streamlined approach.
+If you are processing an abundant amount of returns/refunds due to pick-and-pack mistakes, damaged items, or missed shipping deadlines this could be a big sign the time has come to look at taking the human factor out and implementing a streamlined approach.

 6. People Are Asking Where The Flood Is

 Your location is too small.
 You are climbing on top of each other just to make it work.
 Space is expensive.
 Plain and simple who wouldn’t want to consolidate their operation if they had the resources?
 (And maybe with the money you saved you can afford to buy new pants too!)